oracle/cloud-native-devops-workshop/blackjack/3-developer-cloud-blackjack.md

 Use the following instructions to test the BlackJack application.

-1. Open Windows Explorer and navigate to the **cloud > BlackJack > html5-client** directory.
+1. Open a graphical file explorer and navigate to the **cloud > BlackJack > html5-client** directory.

 2. Open the index.html file with a browser.